Energy Web Token (EWT) Price Reaches $1.38 on Top Exchanges

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Energy Web Token was first traded on July 17th, 2019.
-Energy Web Token’s total supply is 69,017,450 coins and its circulating supply is 52,624,456 coins.
+Energy Web Token’s launch date was July 17th, 2019.
+Energy Web Token’s total supply is 69,017,450 coins and its circulating supply is 52,631,855 coins.
 Energy Web Token’s official website is www.energyweb.org.
+Energy Web Token’s official Twitter account is @energywebx and its Facebook page is accessible here.
 The Reddit community for Energy Web Token is https://reddit.com/r/energyweb and the currency’s Github account can be viewed here.
-Energy Web Token’s official Twitter account is @energywebx and its Facebook page is accessible here.
-The official message board for Energy Web Token is medium.com/energy-web-insights.
+Energy Web Token’s official message board is medium.com/energy-web-insights.

 EWT is part of the Energy Web Foundation (EWF), a non-profit working on decentralized, decarbonized energy systems, collaborating with energy companies, tech providers, and developers.